 8. Winning over comic artists

 What can a retailer learn from Tesla?

-1: Build something that matters to people.
+First, build something that matters to people.

 This is the hardest thing to do, and it’s also at the deepest core of marketing.
 The best way to communicate value is to start by make something incredibly valuable to a significant market.
-The communication bit is trivial if the value is self-evident.
+The communication bit is relatively trivial if the value is self-evident.

 In Elon Musk’s eyes, the “significant market” is humanity itself – electric cars are valuable because they’re the future of sustainable transportation.
 They’re also incredibly difficult to work on.

-2: Tell a story that resonates with people.
+Then, tell a story that resonates with people.